ts-oas/ts-oas/README.md

 ## Getting Started

-Firstly, We need types for each API, compatible with below format:
+Firstly, We need types for each API, compatible with the following format:

 ```ts
 type Api = {